calaos/calaos_installer/data/doc/fr/io_doc.md

 SPANK SPANK SPANK : naughty programmer !
 You did not add documentation for this IO, that's BAD :'( Go document it in your code or you will burn in hell!

+Gadspot IP Camera.
+Camera can be viewed directly inside calaos and used in rules.

 ##Parameters of Gadspot
 Name | Type | Mandatory | Description